Hacker News

 And I dodged entirely around worker coops and other arrangements where the excess value is distributed back to employees.

-5 hours ago by seiferteric
+4 years ago by seiferteric

 That part is fine and understood when you take a job with a for profit company.
 I just don't like it when employers think that are doing you some sort of favor.

-6 hours ago by iudqnolq
+4 years ago by iudqnolq

 I found this a very good point.
 You can almost make a point that Amazon should get credit for the entire value created by every business on AWS, even if it's almost certainly technically wrong.
 If you then add on the money they paid you, it becomes absurd.
 They paid you the value (to them) of the thing they bought.